perivar/NiftifiedWeb/Client/src/_common/crypto/wallet/README.md

 to
 const RECV_ADDR = 'YourNFYwalletHereInQuotes'
 #NOTE:
-the .js file is defaulted to sending 1000 satoshis.
-Edit this line: const SATOSHIS_TO_SEND = 1000 to any number you wish, above 546, to change the amount of satoshis that will be sent to the receiving address you entered above.
+the .js file is defaulted to sending 1000 niftoshis.
+Edit this line: const NIFTOSHIS_TO_SEND = 1000 to any number you wish, above 546, to change the amount of niftoshis that will be sent to the receiving address you entered above.